 northern pike, largemouth bass, smallmouth bass, and muskie.
 See

-Guided day of fishing in the French River, Georgian Bay, Ontario, Canada.
+Guided fishing in the French River, Georgian Bay, Ontario, Canada.
 Trophy Canada Fishing.
-Expert outfitters, wilderness adventures, American Plan meals, and cottages.
+Expert outfitters, wilderness adventures, American Plan meals cottages.

 Canada - Avid